 2. Share Proactively

 The best way to get your content in front of people that will find it valuable is to seek them out and share it with them.
-Ideally, you should place more focus on sharing with influencers and people with a decent-sized social following.
-These people can help to extend the reach of your content piece when they find it helpful and ultimately decide to share it with their own audience.
+Ideally, you should place more focus on communicating with influencers and people with a decent-sized social following.
+These people can help to extend the reach of your content piece when they find it helpful and ultimately decide to share it with their audience.

-A few of the steps that you can take to proactively share your content include:
+A few of the steps that you can take to share your content proactively include:

 - Letting people and brands know when you mention them in your blog content.
 Tag influencers by name.